Scott Jennings

 Scott Jennings (born October 26, 1977) is an American conservative political strategist, commentator and writer.

 During the George W. Bush administration, Jennings was appointed special assistant to the president and deputy director of political affairs in February 2006.
 He had previously served as a staff member of Bush's presidential campaign in Kentucky in 2000 and executive director of Bush's 2004 re-election campaign in New Mexico in 2004.
 Jennings is routinely cited as an adviser to Senator Mitch McConnell, and was part of McConnell's campaigns for the U.S. Senate in 2002, 2008, and 2014.

-Jennings is a founding partner of RunSwitch Public Relations, Kentucky's largest public relations firm, since 2013.
+Jennings is a founding partner of RunSwitch Public Relations, Kentucky's largest public relations firm.
 He has been writing a regular column for the Louisville Courier-Journal since 2013, which is sometimes republished by USA Today.
 He was signed as an on-air contributor by CNN in 2017, and joined the Los Angeles Times as a columnist in 2019.

 Early life

-A native of Dawson Springs, Kentucky, Jennings received his bachelor's degree in political science from the University of Louisville in 2000 where he was a McConnell Scholar.
+Jennings is a native of Dawson Springs, Kentucky and attended Dawson Springs High School where he played baseball.
+Jennings received his bachelor's degree in political science from the University of Louisville in 2000 where he was a McConnell Scholar.
 While a student at the University of Louisville, Jennings was a news anchor and reporter for WHAS (AM) Radio.
 While at WHAS, Jennings won an award from the Associated Press Broadcasters Association of Kentucky for a series on the plight of the homeless living in downtown Louisville.

 Career

 Jennings served as political director for President George W. Bush's 2000 Kentucky campaign, and as campaign manager for Sen. Mitch McConnell's 2002 re-election campaign, Governor Ernie Fletcher's 2003 campaign, and Bush's campaign in New Mexico in 2004, before joining the White House.
 New Mexico was one of only two states to flip from blue to red in between 2000 and 2004; the other was Iowa.
 He served as associate director in the Office of Political Affairs at the White House before being named special assistant to the president in October 2005.

 After leaving the White House, Jennings became Director of Strategic Development and Senior Strategist for Peritus Public Relations in Louisville, Kentucky, before co-founding RunSwitch PR in Louisville in 2012.
-Jennings is frequently quoted by media outlets as a political analyst.
 During the 2016 presidential election, he appeared frequently on the Fox News Channel and other outlets as a commentator discussing polling and the political news of the day.